Giants vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have won 54.2% of the games this season when they were favored on the moneyline (26-22).
+- The Giants have been the moneyline favorite 49 total times this season.
+They've finished 26-23 in those games.

-- San Francisco has gone 11-8 (winning 57.9% of its games) when it has played as moneyline favorites of -160 or shorter.
+- San Francisco has gone 4-2 (winning 66.7% of its games) when playing as moneyline favorites of -200 or shorter.

-- The implied moneyline probablility in this matchup gives the Giants a 61.5% chance to win.
+- Based on this matchup's moneyline, the Giants' implied win probability is 66.7%.

-- San Francisco has played in 96 games with over/under set, and have combined with opponents to go over the total 43 times (43-48-5).
+- San Francisco has had an over/under set by bookmakers 97 times, and have combined with opponents to go over the total in 43 of those games (43-49-5).

-- The Giants have put together a 4-8-0 record ATS this season (covering just 33.3% of the time).
+- The Giants have put together a 4-8-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!